top of page

 Utility Companies Impacted By California NEM 3.0

-The investor-owned utility (IOU) companies in California that are impacted by NEM 3.0 include:
+Investor-owned utility (IOU) companies affected by NEM 3.0 include:

-Pacific Gas and Electric Company (PG&E): Serving Northern and Central California, PG&E is one of the largest IOUs in the United States.
+• Pacific Gas and Electric Company (PG&E): Serving Northern and Central California.

-San Diego Gas & Electric (SDG&E): SDG&E serves the San Diego and southern Orange County areas.
+• San Diego Gas & Electric (SDG&E): Serving San Diego and southern Orange County.

 NEM 3 Cuts The Value Of Customer-Generated Solar Power